How To Stop Wage Garnishment in California

 In California, the process starts when a creditor secures a wage garnishment order, also called an earnings withholding order, from the court.
 This order is sent to your employer, who must then start withholding part of your earnings to settle the debt.
 In addition to wage garnishment, creditors might also seek to seize funds from a debtor’s bank account, emphasizing the comprehensive approach creditors can take to recover debts.
 The maximum amount that can be garnished from an individual’s wages depends on the type of debt and their financial situation.

-For most consumer debts, such as credit card bills and medical bills, California law caps wage garnishments at 25% of an employee’s disposable earnings.
+For most consumer debt, such as credit card bills and medical bills, California law caps wage garnishments at 25% of an employee’s disposable earnings.
+The maximum amount that a creditor can garnish from wages for most consumer debt is limited by state and federal laws.

 For obligations like child support or alimony, up to 50% can be taken, or 60% if you do not have child support obligations from another spouse or child.